 On 5 November 2568, Khon Kaen University (KKU), led by Assistant Professor Acharawan Topark-Ngarm, Ph.D., Assistant to the President for International Affairs, along with Assistant Professor Angkhana Boonyued, Ph.D., Dean of the Faculty of Science, and representatives from the faculty, welcomed a delegation from National Pingtung University (NPTU), Taiwan.

-In the morning, the NPTU delegation visited the Faculty of Economics, where they met with Associate Professor Sutin Wiwianwianwith, Ph.D., Dean of the Faculty of Economics, and the management team.
+Earlier that morning, the NPTU delegation visited the Faculty of Economics, where they met with Associate Professor Sutin Wiwianwianwith, Ph.D., Dean of the Faculty of Economics, and the management team.
 They held discussions regarding the direction for developing future cooperation and toured the faculty facilities.

 News reported by: Patteerathum Thunthan, International Relations Officer Edited by: Prawsaeng Siripanuwat, International Relations Officer Photos by: Faculty of Science, Faculty of Economics, Faculty of Medicine